Methodology

 Dependency scoring

-Country-corridor-commodity dependency scores are calculated for 85 importing countries.
-Each score states the share of a country's import of a given commodity that transits a given corridor.
+Country-corridor-commodity dependency scores are calculated for 44 importing nations.
+Each score states the share of a country's seaborne import of a given commodity that transits a given corridor.
+Scores are calculated separately for Tier 1 and Tier 3 flows and aggregated.

 04